The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we devised a formal framework for finding the basic reproduction number $R_0$ within systems modeled by Petri nets.
+In this work, we devised a formal framework for finding the basic reproduction number $R_0$ within systems modeled by Petri Nets.
 This framework draws upon well-established methodologies employed in the analysis of ODE models.
-The relevance of applying $R_0$ in the context of Petri nets is particularly pronounced, given the increasing utilization of Petri nets in epidemiological modeling to depict more intricate and dynamic scenarios of disease spread.
-These scenarios include multi-compartment models, spatially distributed populations, and frameworks incorporating social and nonlinear dynamics.
+The relevance of applying $R_0$ in the context of Petri Nets is particularly pronounced, given the increasing utilization of Petri Nets in epidemiological modeling to depict more intricate and dynamic scenarios of disease spread.
+These scenarios encompass multi-compartment models, spatially distributed populations, and frameworks that incorporate social and nonlinear dynamics.
 Our approach builds on the next-generation matrix method, which is well understood within the realm of ODEs.
-Our results extend the definition of $R_0$ to Petri nets through the interpretation of token transitions and arc weights in a manner that aligns with underlying epidemiological processes.
+Our results extend the definition of $R_0$ to Petri Nets by interpreting token transitions and arc weights in a manner that aligns with the underlying epidemiological processes.
+As seen in Section \ref{subsec:NGMPN}, by focusing on a formal, algorithmic identification of arcs corresponding to new infections, $F$, contrasted with other transitional changes, $V$, our framework offers a direct path to calculating $R_0$.
+This formal clarity enables the 'by-inspection' application and color-coding in our figures, which provides a direct visual representation of our method's partition logic.

+The primary contributions of our paper are threefold.
+First, we provide a clear and formalism--agnostic operational framework for constructing the NGM.
+It applies directly to Petri Nets regardless of their structure, and we demonstrate its effectiveness on both traditional SPNs and the more flexible VAPNs.
+Second, we apply this method to a wide range of complex, contemporary models, including multi-strain COVID-19 and multi-patch systems.
+Lastly, we offer the first, to our knowledge, numerical validation of an NGMPN method, showing that our analytical results align precisely with $R_0$ values estimated from simulation data.
+This validation is a crucial step in ensuring that these theoretical tools are reliable for practical application in epidemiological modeling.